Intro to Emacs Lisp: Adding Live Previews when Editing Markdown Files (Part 3 of 3)

 Emacs Lisp is a Lisp-2, which means that variables and functions live in separate

-could refer to both a variable named length
+“namespaces”.
+For example, length could refer to both a variable named length

-and a function named length
+and a function named length.

 ;; Emacs Lisp